 Demonstration of confidence and fluidity in all areas of percussion

 In the spring semester, we present our annual ISU Day of Percussion.
-Hosted by Dr. Hasenpflug, this tradition started in 2004, and has brought in a variety of nationally recognized guest artists.
+Hosted by Dr. Hasenpflug, this tradition started upon his arrival to ISU in 2003-04, and has brought in a variety of nationally recognized guest artists.

 2017 Chris Whyte and Brett Paschal from the Portland Percussion Group